Mindfully Healthy Living

 After your visit, you will likely understand the importance of practicing the proper care after your dental procedure.

-What Happens When I get a Crown?
+What Happens When I Get a Crown?

 Crowns may be placed when a tooth is very brittle but still has a strong root.
 Dentists will also place a crown after performing a root canal treatment to "save the tooth".
 The alternative to a root canal with a crown is usually to extract the tooth or place dental implants.